jballas/441_work/HW-3/readme.md

 2. Coding
 3. HTML structure
   1. divs
-  2. images?
+  2. images
-  3. navigation with 'about' hover

 4. Css style
-  1. `:hover` font changes
+  1. add fonts with `:hover` font changes
   2.  button
-  3. Add fonts
-  4. float and position
+  3. float and position
-  5.  images? hover? preview?
+  4. margins and borders

 5. testing the game
+  1. Did I get all the elements required by the homework?
+  2. Does it work on other browsers, etc
-6. finalize
+6. finalize readme and submit

 My first step in making my Adventure Game was pre-production.
 I knew the code was going to challenge me, so I wanted the story and art ready to impliment.
 This way I could focus on the code.